 The material, which will be dredge from this project has been evaluated and found to meet the regulatory testing criteria of 40 CFR Sections 227.13 (b)(1) and the requirements of the rule establishing the HARS in Section 228.15 (d)(6).
-It has been determined that maintenance dredging of the project-area within the Bay Ridge and Red Hook Federal Navigation Channel, with placement of the dredged material at the HARS is not likely to have significant adverse environmental impact on water quality, marine resources, fish, wildlife, endangered species, recreation, aesthetics and flood protection of the area.
+It has been determined that maintenance dredging of the project-area within the East River - South Brother Island, NY Federal Navigation Channel, with placement of the dredged material at the HARS is not likely to have significant adverse environmental impact on water quality, marine resources, fish, wildlife, endangered species, recreation, aesthetics and flood protection of the area.

-An EA and Section 404(b), as required by the Clean Water Act 40 CFR230, evaluation will be prepared prior to implementation of the proposed work.
+An EA and a 404(b) evaluation as required by the Clean Water Act 40 CFR 230 will be prepared prior to the implementation of the proposed work.